-All loans graded pass, special mention, substandard and doubtful not specifically evaluated for impairment are collectively evaluated for impairment by portfolio segment.
-To develop and document a systematic methodology for determining the portion of the allowance for loan losses for loans evaluated collectively, the Company has divided the loan portfolio into six portfolio segments, each with different risk characteristics and methodologies for assessing risk.
+The allowance for credit losses is measured on a collective pool basis when similar risk characteristics exist.
+The Company has divided the loan portfolio into six portfolio segments, each with different risk characteristics and methodologies for assessing risk.
 Those portfolio segments are discussed below: